Sections 1 and 3: Wild Thinking: Creativity in Art, Science, and Business- F. Glycenfer

 Section 8: Knowing In Arts and Humanities: No Pain, No Gain?
 A Cultural History of Pain in the West - P. Erickson

-The experience of pain is not just a biological phenomenon, but it is also shaped by history and culture.
+The experience of pain is not just a biological phenomenon.
+It is also shaped by history and culture.
 In this seminar, we will examine the ways that pain has been justified and given meaning in Western culture, returning again and again to a core set of questions: What role does pain play in Western culture, philosophy, religion, and the arts?
 How is it represented?
 Whose pain is acknowledged and whose is ignored?
 We will specifically examine the ways in which the experience of pain has been inflected by race, gender, and class.

 HONR 292C (satisfies category 3E) (old 293)